Content from Introduction

 Contrary to SciPy, NumPy routines accept CuPy arrays as input, even

 though the latter exist only in GPU memory.
-Indeed, can you recall when
+Indeed, can you recall that

 we validated our codes using a NumPy and a CuPy array as input of